bbatsov/emacsredux/_posts/2025-01-12-emacs-and-xdg-sitting-on-a-tree.md

 **P.S.** If you're curious to learn more about how Emacs's configuration discover process I'd suggest reading [this chapter](https://www.gnu.org/software/emacs/manual/html_node/emacs/Find-Init.html) of the Emacs Manual.
 Good stuff!

-[^1]: Check out [the XDG specification](https://specifications.freedesktop.org/basedir-spec/latest/) if you're not familiar with XDG.
+[^1]: Check out [the XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/latest/) for more details.